 In order to address this gender data gap in sports performance, Forth conducted research with professional female athletes and gave the participants information that provided a greater understanding of how their unique cycles related to their performance.

-This has led to the development of a unique and personalised female hormone mapping product that maps the four main hormones – FSH, LH, oestrogen, and progesterone - for the whole of the menstrual cycle.
-And then predicts the woman’s next menstrual cycle.
+This has led to the development of a unique and personalised Female Hormone Mapping product that maps the four main hormones – FSH, LH, oestrogen, and progesterone - for the whole of the menstrual cycle.
 This data coupled with information on symptoms will enable a tailored report to be produced that offers personalised advice for that woman – treating her as an individual.

-Unlike other period tracking apps, it does not use averages to predict a woman’s next period, instead it provides a personalised view of an individual woman’s hormones to predict her next menstrual cycle and overall hormone health.
+Unlike other period tracking apps, Female Hormone Mapping does not use averages to predict a woman’s next period, instead it provides a personalised view of an individual woman’s hormones to predict her next menstrual cycle and overall hormone health.

 Using this insight will ultimately enable women to achieve their full potential, in terms of sport performance as well as overall wellbeing, regardless of their age or chosen form of exercise.